 Once the chicken reaches 160 degrees, you can add the sauce and continue to cook.
 Then let it rest for 5-10 minutes before serving.
 As it rests, the chicken temperature will continue to rise.

-NOTE: When cooking the chicken leg quarters, you need to make sure not to overfill the basket.
+NOTE: When cooking chicken in an air fryer, leg quarters specifically, you need to make sure not to overfill the basket.
 If you have a small basket, you will be able to fit one, and a larger basket will allow for more.

 You only need a few ingredients and don’t really need to use the sauce if you don’t want to.
 BUT let me tell you that it does take these over the top when you do lather that on.